Foundations of geometric approximate group theory: Quasi-cobounded hyperbolic spaces

-and $f(X)$ is $k$-relatively dense in $Y$.
-In other words, up to re-scaling the metric, $X$ is quasi-isometric to $Y$.
-If $X$ is a Gromov hyperbolic proper geodesic metric space with bounded growth at some scale, then by \cite[Thm.\ 9.2]{Bonk-Schramm} the Gromov boundary $\partial_r X$ of $X$ is doubling.
-In particular, the following theorem generalizes Theorem \ref{PropDoubling}. \begin{theorem} Every proper quasi-cobounded metric space $X$, in particular every apogee of a hyperbolic approximate group, has bounded growth at some scale. \end{theorem} \begin{proof} Assume that $X$ is $(K_1, C_1, r, o)$-quasi-cobounded.
+Another application of Lemma \ref{ArzelaAscoli1} shows that for some sequence $(n_k)$ the geodesic segments $[o, \gamma_x(-n_k)]$ and $[o, \gamma_x(n_k)]$ converge to geodesic rays emanating from $o$, and at least one of them is at uniformly bounded distance from $x$. \end{proof} Here is another property of hyperbolic groups that we can generalize: \begin{definition} A metric space $(X,d)$ has \emph{bounded growth at some scale} if there exist constants $R>r>0$ and $N \in \bN$ such that every open ball of radius $R$ in $X$ can be covered by $N$ open balls of radius $r$. \end{definition} \begin{theorem} Every quasi-cobounded hyperbolic proper geodesic metric space $(X,d)$ has bounded growth at some scale. \end{theorem} \begin{proof} Assume that $X$ is $(K_1, C_1, r, o)$-quasi-cobounded.
 Given $x \in X$ we choose a $(K_1, C_1, C_1)$-quasi-isometry $f:X\to X$ with $d(o, f(x)) \leq r$.
-We also choose a quasi-inverse $g$ of $f$ and set $h := g \circ f$.
+We also choose a quasi-inverse $g$ of $f$ and set $h \coloneqq g \circ f$.
 Then $g$ is a $(K_2, C_2, C_2)$-quasi-isometry and $h$ is a $(K_3, C_3, C_3)$-quasi-isometry which is $C_3$-close to the identity, where $K_2, C_2, K_3, C_3$ are constants depending only on $K_1$ and $C_1$.
 Given positive real numbers $R_3$ and $r_3$ we define real numbers $r_0, r_1, r_2, R_0, R_1, R_2$ by

 as well as

 We now choose $R_3$ and $r_3$ in such a way that $R_i > r_i>0$ for all $i \in \{0, \dots, 3\}$.
 By properness of $X$ there exists $n \in \bN$ and $o_1, \dots, o_n \in X$ such that

 Moreover,